rkdarst/thoughts-on-academic-supervising/_sources/index.rst.txt

 problems that young researchers tend to have, it's worth thinking about this role some.

+Academic supervising is a bit unique because it's a delicate balance of independence and teaching, of workers who are constantly coming and going.

 .. toctree::
    :maxdepth: 2
    :caption: Front matter